zdravkov/kendo-docs/api/dataviz/chart.md

 *   text - the text the legend item.
 *   series - the data series.
 *   value - the point value. (only for donut and pie charts)
-*   percentage - the point value represented as a percentage value. (only for donut and pie charts)
+*   percentage - the point value represented as a percentage value.
+Available only for donut, pie and 100% stacked charts.
-*   dataItem - the original data item used to construct the point. (only for donut and pie charts)
+*   dataItem - the original data item used to construct the point.

 #### Example - set the chart legend label template as a string
     <div id="chart"></div>